ibrahimwael951/One-Bite-away/README.md

 its easy to use the hole app , and u can see Meal Details with Ingredients and Instructions , what are u waiting for go and cook and enjoy with ur bite <3

 ## Future
-- best ui/ux design
+- Best ui/ux design
-- easy to use for client and developer
+- Easy to use for client and developer
-- auth with clerk and its easy to sign in and logout
+- Auth with clerk and its easy to sign in and logout
+- Search by Name , category and country
 - API collecting some dishes from all countries
-- web can answer ur every day Question (what i will eat today)
+- Web can answer ur every day Question (what i will eat today)

 ## Tools  and Dependencies
 - Next.js ( TypeScript <3 )